Ranking and Seeding Explanation

 1. What happens at the beginning of a new season?

-· Athletes that remain in an age category will use their existing 2022-23 POINTS for the first tournament in which they participate.
-For athletes moving up into an older age category, they will carry forward a percentage of the 2022.23 points of their POINTS for use at the first tournament they contest in the new season.
+· Athletes that remain in an age category will use their existing points from the previous season for the first tournament in which they participate.
+For athletes moving up into an older age category, they will carry forward a percentage of the previous season points for use at the first tournament they contest in the new season.
 Athletes moving from Under 11 to Under 13, Under 13 to Under 15, and athletes moving from Under 17 to Under 19 will carry forward 40% of their POINTS.
-Athletes moving from Under 15 to Under 17 will carry forward 40% of their POINTS from the 2022.23 season (due to increased point availability of U17 athletes competing in a Canadian Junior Elite Series event included in the 2023-24 rankings.)
+Athletes moving from Under 15 to Under 17 will carry forward 40% of their POINTS from the previous season (due to increased point availability of U17 athletes competing in a Canadian Junior Elite Series event included in the rankings.)

 2. What happens when an athlete is injured and can’t play?